bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_step Estimate the geometry %}
 Once you have received the calibration data, it is time to estimate where the base stations a located

-1. Open up the base station geometry management dialog by pressing 'Manage Geometry'.
+1. Open up the base station geometry management dialog by pressing 'Manage Geometry'

-2. In the dialog, press 'Estimate Geometry'.
-You will see then the estimated geometry of the base stations.
+2. In the dialog, press 'Estimate Geometry' (not 'Manage geometry simple').
+Please follow the wizard tutorial video for estimating the geometry.

 3. If the geometry makes sense, press 'Write to Crazyflie', or else move your Crazyflie and press 'Estimate Geometry' again.

+{% youtube BMao2pbPaaY; medium; 16by9 %}

 {% img base station status; medium; /images/tutorials/getting_started_with_lighthouse/5_geometry_dialog.png %}
 {% endsi_step %}